 OVERVIEW

-Pipelines and storage facilities affect the bottom line of virtually every player in the gas market..
-While demand and supply changes have been the focus of most forecasts in the gas industry, a critical although usually overlooked element of the market is T he availability and pricing of pipeline and storage capacity influence spot prices, the cost of service to customers, the ability of merchant power companies to build new electric generation capacity, and company merger values.
+Pipelines and storage facilities affect the bottom line of virtually every player in the gas market.
+T he availability and pricing of pipeline and storage capacity influence spot prices, the cost of service to customers, the ability of merchant power companies to build new electric generation capacity, and company merger values.
 And the value of pipeline and storage assets will be subject to greater risk in the next half dozen years than in any previous period in history.
 Those firms that have in-depth understanding of these issues will have a distinct advantage over their competitors.

 The Price of Reliability: The Value and Strategy of Gas Transportation, a new multi-client study from PIRA Energy Group, gives subscribers the detailed data and analysis needed to make informed, profitable decisions.
 PIRA’s experienced gas consultants examine the fundamental forces that affect the gas pipeline system across North America.
 This multi-client study provides insight into the markets for pipeline assets, new infrastructure investments and spot market basis.
 Subscribers will be able to utilize this analysis to assess the likely future financial performance of their natural gas asset portfolio, including trading activities, basis management, firm capacity commitments, acquisitions, expansions and power project development.